shalonwalter/AI-Final-Project---Shalon-Walter/README.md

 To run the program just start the Python script by running `python froggerAIfinal.py` or the equivalent command in your system.

+The rest of the codes are just trials based on another set of frogger assets that I found publically available the final code is the froggerAIfinal.py